 Let’s take an example of what we could do in practice with the landscape below.
 Almost completely bare but with beautiful contours that we can use to collect, slow, spread and sink water to rehydrate the valley.
 The dashed turquoise lines in the second version represent the natural flows of water based on the visible gullies.
 If positioned at strategic points on the trajectory of the gullies where slopes become gentler (8% or less), dams can collect gravity-fed rainwater and distribute it evenly across the valley via swales on contour.
 Then, trees and shrubs can be planted on the swale mounds and recreate an ecosystem.
 The below is only an example to give an idea of possible water collection points and some may be more suitable than others.

 On hilltops, the best option would be to reforest to then allow the fertility (“mined” by tree roots) to sip-down to the slopes and plains thanks to gravity.
 Crops could be planted on gentler slops below the trees, and grazing pastures with grasses, forbes and legumes could be sown at the bottom.

 If you wish to see how it works in practice, I find this video from Geoff Lawton really well done.
 He goes through the permaculture property purchase checklist and then explains how proper design can regenerate degraded landscapes: https://permaculturenews.org/2013/04/12/free-permaculture-design-videos/

-In the picture below, we can see severe erosion of the creek bed, which is another sign of landscape degradation.
+In the picture below, we can also see severe erosion of the creek bed, which is another sign of landscape degradation.
 The soil crumbles and washes away, removing valuable nutrients in the process that will end-up lost in the oceans.
-By planting trees that stabilise the soil and retain nutrients, further damage can be avoided.
+By planting trees and plants that stabilise the soil and retain nutrients, further damage can be avoided.
 Bamboos, willows and certain long-grasses are good examples although native species can be preferred in some instances.